Skip to main content

 • One major rule: Most programs require the home to be your primary residence.

-• One realistic obstacle: Deadlines vary sharply by town, and some towns ask for extra proof like voter registration, utility bills, or vehicle registration.
+• One realistic obstacle: Deadlines vary sharply by town.
+Some towns ask for voter registration, utility bills, vehicle registration, or tax returns.

 • Best next step: Call your assessor and ask for the current year’s senior packet, not last year’s form.